eigen-space/dev-standards/plantuml.md

 The reason to have an empty line before opening and closing tags is to split logical groups.
 It raises from our common script rules.

-The reason to avoid additional left indent and just add empty lines is to have more space in horizontal direction due to the limit of the line we specify in this standard.
+The reason to avoid an additional left indent and just add empty lines is to have more space in the horizontal direction due to the limit of the line, we specify in this standard.

 ```text
 // Bad